 It can be difficult to forecast exactly when maintenance projects or opportunities for new investments will arise.
 That’s why cash reserves need to be easily accessible.

-Historically, firms have sacrificed returns in order to achieve the safety and liquidity that they need.
-However, with our American Money Market Account™ [AMMA™], those days are over.
-Property managers can now receive next-day liquidity, the highest level of safety, and the most competitive returns available with a single account and a single monthly statement.
+Historically, firms have sacrificed returns to achieve the safety and liquidity that they need.
+However, with AMMA™, those days are over.
+Property managers can now receive next-day liquidity, the highest level of safety, and nationally competitive returns with a single account and consolidated monthly statement.

 Cash Reserves Should Earn a Competitive Return